 To study the theory that the mother’s voice has a key role in the emotional and social development of a child, brain scans were done on 24 healthy children, between the ages of 7 and 12.
 The children were exposed to clips (lasting less than a second) of gibberish words spoken by their biological mother, and clips recorded by two women the children did not know.

 Ninety-seven percent of the time, the children were able to identify the voice of their mother.
-That aul' mama baby magic again.

-And get this, it wasn’t just the child’s listening skills that lit up when exposed to their mam’s tones; parts of the brain connected to emotions, rewards, and facial recognition also perked up their metaphorical ears, much more so than when exposed to the strangers’ voices.
+To further that, it wasn’t just the child’s listening skills that lit up when exposed to their mam’s tones; parts of the brain connected to emotions, rewards, and facial recognition also perked up their metaphorical ears, much more so than when exposed to the strangers’ voices.

 The researchers believe this happens because there is a correlation between the children recognising their mother’s voices so rapidly, and the increased activity of so many areas of the brain — specifically the area of the brain linked to rewards.
 They suggest the brain becomes trained to latch on to the voice of the mother so quickly so it can attempt to get some rewards from her.